maypok86/otter/README.md

 ### ✏️ Examples <a id="examples" />

-Otter uses a builder pattern that allows you to conveniently create a cache object with different parameters
+Otter uses a builder pattern that allows you to conveniently create a cache instance with different parameters.

 **Cache with const TTL**
 ```go